 Welcome to the Imre Kertész Kolleg’s Cultures of History Forum, where you will find a range of perspectives on and from the cultures of history in East Central and Southeastern Europe.
 The Forum is concerned with how the countries between Germany and Russia and on the Balkan peninsula, which more than any other European region have been shaped by the vicissitudes of the twentieth century, are coming to terms with their past now, in the twenty-first.
-Our focus is less on scholarly discourse, than on public debates and processes of interpreting and negotiating history as well as on the way history is exhibited in museums.
+Our focus is less on scholarly discourse, than on public debates and the politics of interpreting and negotiating history as well as on the way history is exhibited in museums.

 History museums and history exhibitions are spaces where meaning is produced collectively and are thus central to any culture of history.
 In history exhibitions our congealed imaginations of the past are brought into view or staged.

 History and our imagination of the past are by no means static.
 How historical ‘facts’ are understood is a matter for negotiation and is sometimes subject to intense debate, not just amongst professional historians but amongst the general public.
 In this section we present public debates and discussions that deal with critical events of the twentieth century.
 These articles all demonstrate how the ‘long’ twentieth century is being talked about now, in the new millenium, in the countries of Eastern and Southeastern Europe.
 Readers will not only gain insight into controversial events, but find out who the players are in the debates they spark and who influences the course these quarrels take.